-- United States—US Gov locations for Epicor customers who require ITAR compliance
+- The United States—US Gov locations for Epicor customers who require ITAR compliance

-These datacenter regions can serve—but are not limited to—customers located in the following countries: Australia, Canada, Colombia, Finland, Germany, Hong Kong, Malaysia, Mexico, Netherlands, New Zealand, Sweden, United Arab Emirates (UAE), United Kingdom, and United States of America (USA).
-This list continues to expand as the company regularly evaluates cloud offerings and strategically align datacenter locations.
+These data center regions can serve—but are not limited to—customers located in the following countries: Australia, Canada, Colombia, Finland, Germany, Hong Kong, Malaysia, Mexico, Netherlands, New Zealand, Sweden, United Arab Emirates (UAE), United Kingdom, and United States of America (USA).
+This list continues to expand as the company regularly evaluates cloud offerings and strategically aligns data center locations.
 Epicor is happy to discuss your regional connectivity needs.
 For details regarding Azure regions, visit https://azure.microsoft.com/en-us/global-infrastructure/regions.

-What are the benefits of Epicor running Kinetic in the Azure datacenter versus running Kinetic in my own Azure instance?
+What are the benefits of Epicor running Kinetic in the Azure data center versus running Kinetic in my Azure instance?

 Kinetic as a public cloud service by Epicor provides a level of availability, scalability, security, and cost-effectiveness that can be difficult for customers to achieve on their own, even when they leverage Azure as their IaaS provider or a third-party provider.
 The deep knowledge Epicor has of the Epicor product, our strong partnership with Microsoft, and our development and operational expertise allow us to deliver a best-in-class experience for our customers.

 A key benefit of our cloud offering is the ability to create value for our customers through scale.
-Rather than provisioning Azure virtual machines one-by-one as customers sign up or grow, Epicor provisions entire Azure datacenter operations for customers.
-As a result, Epicor is able to pass on to all users more consistency and larger scale than an individual customer would typically provision for themselves.
+Rather than provisioning Azure virtual machines one by one as customers sign up or grow, Epicor provisions entire Azure data center operations for customers.
+As a result, Epicor can pass on to all users more consistency and larger scale than an individual customer would typically provide for themselves.

 How does Epicor ensure High Availability (HA) in Azure?